-pervasive Bevond being context-specific transboundary water law and policy, equity is also a norm encompassing two broad categories reflected in the phrase "equitable and reasonable utilization and participation" 248 from the 1997 U.N.
-Watercourses Convention: substantive equity and procedural equity.
-To reiterate, equity is a synonym for fairness.
-When thinking about the fairness of transboundary water institutions such as interstate compacts, one logical focus is the substance of an apportionment.
-For example, which types of parties are allocated water, what is the order of priority during shortages, how secure are different types of water rights, and so forth?
-These questions capture what is referred to as "substantive equity" and associated principles such as reciprocity, fidelity, reliability, and flexibility.
-In addition, a complementary angle for evaluating the fairness transboundary water institutions is to consider the composition and processes of their governance structures.
-For example, which parties have a voice in decision-making and which do not. how transparent are decision-making processes, how effective is the particular structure in actually enabling governance, and so on?
-These related questions reflect the essence of what has been called "procedural equity," which involves principles such as inclusivity, diligence, and transparency.
+in the past, such as when an interstate compact was drafted espousing the goal of "equitable" apportionment.247 being context-specific pervasive transboundary water law and policy, equity is also a norm encompassing two broad categories reflected in the phrase "equitable and reasonable utilization and participation" 248 from the 1997 U.N.
+Watercourses Convention: substantive equity and procedural equity.249 To reiterate, equity is a synonym for fairness.
+250 When thinking about the fairness of transboundary water institutions such as interstate compacts, one logical focus is the substance of an apportionment.
+For example, which types of parties are allocated water, what is the order of priority during shortages, how secure are different types of water rights, and so forth?251 These questions capture what is referred to as "substantive equity" and associated principles such as reciprocity, fidelity, reliability, and flexibility.
+252 In addition, a complementary angle \mathbf{for} evaluating fairness the transboundary water institutions is to consider the composition and processes of their governance structures.
+For example, which parties have a voice in decision-making and which do not. how transparent are decision-making processes, how effective is the particular structure in actually enabling governance, and so on?253 These related questions reflect the essence of what has been called "procedural equity," which involves principles such as inclusivity, diligence, and transparency.
+254